Skip to main content

 • more flexible than RIs—applies across instance families, sizes, regions, and services

-• lower discount than RIs but greater adaptability
+• slightly lower maximum discount than RIs but much greater adaptability

 Spot Instances / Preemptible VMs